connected-swu/tdd-objc-dependency-injection/README.md

 - When working through the examples, you can exclude a test by attaching a `x` in front of a `describe`, `context`, or `it`.
 - To focus on running specific tests, attach a `f` in front.

+When working through these examples, be sure to try changing things here and there to compare various outcomes.
+This will help you develop an intuition for test contamination, how it happens, and what it reveals about the code.

 ## Some Examples

 ### Example #1: `DataHandler`